bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 2. Run `sudo nvim /etc/xdg/reflector/reflector.conf` and change the file to your liking
 3. Run `sudo systemctl enable reflector.timer --now` to enable running reflector regularly

-## Reduce Swappiness (only makes sense if you have more than 4GB of RAM)
+## Reduce Swappiness (only makes sense if you have more than 4 GB of RAM)

 1. Run `echo 'vm.swappiness=10' | sudo tee /etc/sysctl.d/99-swappiness.conf` to reduce the swappiness permanently